 That’s why you must protect your wood from water from the start — at construction.
-The key to protecting your wood frame is using high-quality joist tape to cover the tops of joists and beams.
+The key to protecting your wood frame is using high-quality joist tape to cover the tops of joists, beams, and rim joists.

 Joists, the repeated horizontal structures used to build a deck frame, are located just below your deck boards.
 Beams are the vertical, main load-bearing elements that stand beneath your deck and support the joists’ weight and flooring.
 The beams are often secured in footings, cemented into place.

 Both joists and beams are generally made of wood, even if you install composite decking like Trex.
 Whether using ACQ wood or other treated lumber, during construction, you can add one economic and efficient element to prevent wood rot and extend the life of your deck: joint flashing tape.